Guam Legislature passes abortion ban; governor veto expected

 HAGATNA, Guam (AP) — Guam’s Legislature on Friday passed a bill prohibiting most abortions, a measure modeled after a new Texas law that leaves enforcement up to private citizen lawsuits instead of criminal prosecution.

-Gov. Lou Leon Guerro, who favors abortion rights, is expected to veto the measure.
+Gov. Lou Leon Guerrero, who favors abortion rights, is expected to veto the measure.

 The Guam Heartbeat Act of 2022 passed the U.S. territory’s unicameral legislature with eight senators in favor and seven opposed, the Pacific Daily News reported.
 Supporters would need 10 votes to override any veto.